MonoidMusician/blog/sources/pickling.md

 In fact, if you drill down, Haskell has some kind of data model that its runtime operates on.
 This will tell you when it is okay to use `unsafeCoerce`{.haskell}, for example.
-Itʼs maybe worth talking about the way Haskell evaluates, what its thunks represent, how mutable and immutable data work, STM, FFI,— but it just goes on for ages.
+Itʼs maybe worth talking about the way Haskell evaluates, what its thunks represent, how mutable and immutable data work, [STM](https://hackage.haskell.org/package/stm-2.5.3.0/docs/Control-Concurrent-STM.html), FFI,— but it just goes on for ages.

 I think itʼs really worth thinking about this deeply, taking seriously the kinds of data that Haskell uses at runtime, and how references to them interact, how the garbage collector makes sense of it all.

 But as we will see, an awful lot of runtimes seem to be about managing the graph of references of data, and itʼs useful to be able to work with those graphs at some point, even if the language is hesitant to give it up so easily.
-(Clearly allowing a program unmanaged access to its own heap would be a disaster.)
+(Allowing a program unmanaged access to its own heap would be a disaster.
+Itʼs understandable, really.)

 #### JavaScript